-The connection data rate is fixed at 9600 baud, no parity with one stop bit.
-The units will respond to three Modbus commands, command 3 (0x03 hex) which allows the user to read one or more registers at once, command 6 (0x06 hex) to write to a single register and command 16 (0x10 hex) which allows one or more registers to be written at once.
+The connection data rate is usually fixed at 9600 baud, no parity with one stop bit; although it may be changed for special applications.
+It will always be 9600 for at least 30 seconds after power is applied (see register 1015 for details).
+The units will respond to four Modbus commands, command 3 (0x03 hex) which allows the user to read one or more registers at once, command 4, command 6 (0x06 hex) to write to a single register and command 16 (0x10 hex) which allows one or more registers to be written at once.
 Nearly all of the registers may be written to, with the exception of a few, such as the software version installed (register 609) which can only be read with command 3.
 To allow easy 'block writes' of register areas that may contain a read only register no errors will be reported via Modbus for attempted writes to read-only registers; they will simply not be written.
 It is important to understand the method of communication between RFScada units, as although all registers are available in every unit only a few are updated in 'slaves', whereas all registers are updated at the 'Master' unit, designated 0.
 To determine the type of unit read register 608, if it is zero this unit is the RFScada system 'master' and all registers are accessible.
 Under normal circumstances Modbus access and control would be at unit 0, allowing full access to the system.
 Access at slaves is primarily intended for testing, to change local settings, such as a timeout value, or to override and 'force' local inputs via Modbus.
-In the following descriptions it is assumed that the Modbus connection is made to the master unit.
-0.
+In the following descriptions it is assumed that the Modbus connection is made to the master unit, 0.

-When connected via Modbus to a slave unit (i.e. the units id is 1 to 31) the only registers that have significance are the 10 related to that units id (for example 170 to 179 for unit 17, 30 to 39 for unit 3 etc), registers 608 to 614 and register 3318.
+When connected via Modbus to a slave unit (i.e. the units id is 1 to 31) the only registers that have significance are the 10 related to that units id (for example 170 to 179 for unit 17, 30 to 39 for unit 3 etc), registers 608 to 614, register 1015 and register 3318.